luxocrates/viciious/README.md

 ## Limitations

 See [limitations](limitations.md) document.
 TL;DR: Viciious emulates a PAL Commodore 64 in real-time, and makes some attempts to be cycle-accurate, but isn’t.
-It emulates a tape deck but no disk drive, and offers direct-injection of program files into memory for quick loading.
+It emulates a tape deck but no disk drive, and offers direct-injection of program files into memory for quick loading (including from disk images).
 All the major hardware components are present (and the CPU emulation covers all opcodes and quasi-ops), but some features, like sound filtering, are absent.
 Its compatibility isn’t 100%, partly for the above reasons, and partly because of bugs.
 It _can_ run in real-time on mobile, but the UI is unsuitable.

  Don’t expect snapshot files to be interchangeable between versions pre v1.0.0.